alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Hue](https://github.com/hyperoslo/Hue) - Hue is the all-in-one coloring utility that you'll ever need.
 * [MaterialKit](https://github.com/nghialv/MaterialKi.t) - Material design components for iOS written in Swift.
 * [PrettyColors](https://github.com/jdhealy/PrettyColors) - PrettyColors is a Swift library for styling and coloring text in the Terminal.
 The library outputs ANSI escape codes and conforms to ECMA Standard 48.
+* [ProgrammerColorPickerApp](https://github.com/martynchamberlin/ProgrammerColorPickerApp) - Mac OS X desktop application (in Swift) for picking RGB and hexadecimal colors, to be used in Objective-C and Swift applications. `macOS`
 * [ProtocolUI](https://github.com/VojtaStavik/ProtocolUI) - ProtocolUI is a simple helper file providing very basic infrastructure for customizing UI elements via protocol extensions.
 * [UIColor-Hex-Swift](https://github.com/yeahdongcn/UIColor-Hex-Swift) - Convenience method for creating autoreleased color using RGBA hex string.
 * [UIImageColors](https://github.com/jathu/UIImageColors) - iTunes style color fetcher for UIImage.